 - Z06 high-wing rear spoiler with wicker, based on the available carbon fiber aero package.

-“We are looking forward to the feedback from SEMA members and Corvette enthusiasts around the world about their interest in these concept Z06 parts,” said Campbell.
+“We are looking forward to the feedback from SEMA members and Corvette enthusiasts around the world about their interest in this concept Z06 parts,” said Campbell.

 Here are some other links you might enjoy: